Tem's Well of Stuff

 I hope that's not the case, because it's not great.
 But I don't have a better explanation.
 It's just a weird bit of whiplash, and I don't understand how it made it into the final game without a better bridge.

-Oh, except also, you haven't been playing as Red for most of the game: "Red" got destroyed in the Incinerator, waaaaaaaaay back at the beginning of the game, right after the Zigg fight.
+Oh, except also, you haven't been playing as Red at all: "Red" got destroyed in the Incinerator, waaaaaaaaay back at the beginning of the game.
 Pink, distraught over the idea of being able to kill again, deluded themself into THINKING they still had the "Red" body.
 And also, somehow, this made everyone else see them as Red, I guess??
 I don't know how this is supposed to work at all??

 I get that Pink is possessing the doll, and not having a full range of motion or all your limbs would really suck.
 But it seems like Killing Everyone is traumatic for them, and after the first two or three or one thousand times they went into a Killing Everyone rampage, it might be time to build them a body that can be permanently made safe.